-Outcomes are best for everyone involved when the individual, mental health treatment team and family and other natural supports are working together effectively and efficiently.
+Outcomes are best for everyone involved when the individual, mental health treatment team, families, friends and other allies in recovery are working together effectively and efficiently.
 It is important that each person feels prepared for appointments with treatment providers.
 Preparing for appointments in advance can help to ensure the appointment goes smoothly, decrease any feelings of nervousness, and maximize the benefits of the time together.
 Preparing for appointments ahead of time might include things like preparing questions, providing input about goals and treatment plan, updating a medication list and including benefits observed or side effects, and organizing the information to be shared.